-AS 11 is applied in the context of the accounting for transactions in foreign currencies and in translating the financial statements of foreign operations.
-The issues that arise in this context have been identified and a bank shall be guided by the following while complying with the provisions of the Standard:
+AS 11 is applied in the context of the accounting for transactions in foreign currencies.
+The issues that arise in this context have been identified and a bank shall be guided by the following while complying with the provisions of the standard.